TobiasPSP/doneland_sources/Tools/Devices/3D Printer/IDEX Snapmaker J1/Changing Hotend/README.md

 For better quality and to print more detail, you can *lower the diameter* to *0.2mm* at the expense of doubling the print time.
 Likewise, if you intend to print large objects, you may increase the nozzle diameter to *0.8mm*.

 > [!IMPORTANT]
-> With meny printers, you can change *nozzle diameter* by unscrewing the metal nozzle at the bottom of the hotend.
+> With many printers, you can change *nozzle diameter* by unscrewing the metal nozzle at the bottom of the hotend.
 Some printer manufacturers, including *Snapmaker* and *Bambulab*, do not support switching nozzles.
 Instead, they require users to switch the entire hotend.
 So in order to change the default *0.4mm nozzle diameter* on a *Snapmaker J1* to a finer *0.2mm*, you need to purchase *two new 0.2mm hotends* at a total cost of roughly €100.

 ## Overview